irsl/php-bypass-disable-functions/README.md

 # php-bypass-disable-functions
-Demo project how to bypass the disable_functions security control of PHP on Linux, where processes can inspect and even write their own memory via the special /proc/self/map file.
+Demo project how to bypass the disable_functions security control of PHP on Linux, where processes can inspect and even write their own memory via the special /proc/self/map file via standard file operations (open/seek/read/write).

 Tested on PHP 7.3.5, x86_64 Linux